ClearSky0/All_Auth_Basic/readme.md

 6. rename ".env update and rename to .env" to .env
 7. generate a secret key
 8. edit the .env file and put the secret key in and the email server details if required
 9. start the site.
-For some weird reason it won't read .env if run from the shell with _python manage.py runserver 0.0.0.0:8000_, so just run it in vsCode.
+Unless you want to modify manage.py to use load_dotenv() then just run in vscode rather than from the shell with _python manage.py runserver 0.0.0.0:8000_.
+It works because of this, https://code.visualstudio.com/docs/python/environments, "The extension also loads an environment variable definitions file identified by the python.envFile setting.
+The default value of this setting is ${workspaceFolder}/.env."
 10. test the site
 11. make it yours